Team-Sneakymouse/SneakyPrototypeKit/README.md

 - `sneakyprototypekit.command.reload` - Access to reload the plugin configuration
 - `sneakyprototypekit.admin` - Access to use color codes in names/lore

-## Requirements
+## Installation

-- Java 21
+1. Install Java 21 on your server
-- Paper 1.21.4 or newer
+2. Install Paper 1.20.4 or newer
+3. Install SneakyPocketbase plugin
+4. Place SneakyPrototypeKit.jar in your plugins folder
+5. Start the server
+6. Configure the plugin in `plugins/SneakyPrototypeKit/config.yml`

 ## Development